 Intex Explorer K2 Kayak – Review

-The K2 is made from sturdy 30-gauge vinyl material and 1200 denier nylon shell.
+The K2 is made from sturdy 30-gauge vinyl material and a 1200 denier nylon shell.
 On the floor is a solid I-beam construction that gives it structural rigidity.
-This heavy duty construction makes it immune against abrasions from rocks or branches.
+This heavy-duty construction makes it immune against abrasions from rocks or branches.
 At an affordable price point, Intex has made a reliable boat that will last many years.

 The bright yellow not only looks vibrant but provides high visibility.
 This is good for security as one can easily spot this color from afar.